NaimAyat/UCLA_CS131/Reading1.md

 <exp> ::= <exp> + <exp> | <exp> * <exp> | ( <exp> ) | a | b | c
 ```
 * [Here is a parse tree for the expression `((a + b) * c)`](Images/parseTree2.PNG)
+  * Unlike the example of English grammar; this defines an infinite language.
+Expressions can be arbitrarily long.
+It is arecursive grammar; an `<exp>` node can occur as the descendant of another `<exp>` node in the parse tree
+* Finding a parse tree for a given string is called *parsing* the string